 - The Healing Power Of Mudras

-I also read through some truly dreary titles that I wouldn’t recommend to anyone!
+- And also some truly dreary titles that I wouldn’t recommend to anyone.

-After my extensive reading, I thought I would share with you all my favourite titles so you can learn the hand positions of yoga.
+After my extensive reading, I thought I would share with you all my favourite titles so you can learn the hand positions of yoga, Hinduism, and Buddhism.
 Let’s take a look.